 In the Key to Truth room, Maleficent decides (and I’m not exaggerating here: she outright says this) that she’s going to reward Beast’s persistence by expositing what’s really going on.
 The exposition is your “prize.”
 That chunky excuse is brought to you by the fine folks at Ludonarrative 101.
 Remember our slogan: Win Game -> Get Plot.
 Maleficent says that her magic requires “hearts of utmost beauty,” and anyone who’s played BBS can discuss among themselves whether or not that’s real or a fiction of the memory.
 Belle tried to bury her feelings for Beast by rejecting him, and it worked until she could no longer hide her feelings in an emergency.
 Maleficent then announces she told Beast this whole story so that she could inspire him and steal his Heart too, and the fight begins.

 Maleficent skips the sorcery phase of the KH1 battle and goes straight for the dragon, making me wonder why she needed to be overwhelmed by Darkness to turn into a dragon in KH1?
 Maybe she didn’t require the Darkness, and this dragon is supposed to be weaker than her KH1 self?
 That might make sense if you put this world on Floor 7, but it’s a stretch when I’m almost at the top!

 The fight against Maleficent is much the same as in KH1, and even the addition of cards doesn’t complicate it much.
 My advice from the original stands, though it’s much harder to avoid standing in the fire and fight Maleficent at the same time in the GBA version.
-Just make sure your deck isn’t loaded down with ground Sleights, and you’ll be okay here if you have experience from KH1.
+Just make sure your deck isn’t totally reliant on ground Sleights, and you’ll be okay here if you have experience from KH1.